divio/divio-cloud-docs/introduction/05-package-addon.rst

 up``).

 Once ``divio project develop <addon>`` has been run, it doesn't need to be executed again.
-From this point henceforth any changes you make to the addon, other than in its ``setup.py``, can be picked up automatically, even while the project is still running.
+From this point onward any changes you make to the addon, other than in its ``setup.py``, can be picked up automatically, even while the project is still running.